 spells out the criteria that the courts use to determine whether grandparent visitation would be appropriate in a particular case; and the appellate courts have published cases that interpret the statute and provide guidance to help the trial judge make a decision.

 There is a presumption that a fit parent’s decision to deny or limit visitation was made in the child’s best interests.
 However, that presumption can be rebutted by evidence to the contrary.

 A.R.S., Section 25-409(A) provides that “The superior court may grant the grandparents of the child reasonable visitation rights . . . on a finding that the visitation rights would be in the best interests of the child and any of the following is true:

 - The marriage of the parents of the child has been dissolved for at least three months.

 - A parent of the child has been deceased or has been missing for at least three months . . .

 - The child was born out of wedlock.

 Section (C) of the statute provides that “In determining the child’s best interests the court shall consider all relevant factors, including:

-5. If one or both of the child’s parents are dead, the benefit in maintaining an extended family relationship.
+- If one or both of the child’s parents are dead, the benefit is maintaining an extended family relationship.